On Equal Terms Project

-Focusing on the construction industry, where women are only 3.4% of the workforce despite demonstrated capabilities and four decades of affirmative action, projects convey the situations and perspectives of women in these careers to policymakers and the general public, and encourage collaborative problem-solving by working tradeswomen, industry leaders, and government officials at the local and national levels.
-The significance and quality— especially in the union sector—of construction careers make them important, as well as illuminating workplace issues across all occupations.
+Focusing on the construction industry, where women are still less than 4% of the workforce despite demonstrated capabilities and four decades of affirmative action, projects frame the experiences of women in these careers to policymakers and the general public, and encourage collaborative problem-solving that brings together working tradeswomen, industry leaders and government officials at the local and national levels.
+The economic significance, visibility and quality of construction careers — especially in the union sector — give them importance; and helps to illuminate workplace issues across all historically male occupations.
+Current research focuses on skilled trades jobs where employment is “permanent,” in contrast to the contingent nature of construction work.